The Topology of Local Computing in Networks: Our Results

-We prove an analog of Theorem~\ref{theo:generic}, but where the size of the complexes involved in the statement is independent of the size of the networks.
-Specifically, the size of the complexes in our characterization theorem (cf. Theorem~\ref{theo:main-simplified}) depends only of the maximum degree~$d$ of the network, the number of labels used for the description of the task, and the number of rounds of the considered algorithm for solving that task.
-In particular, the identifiers are taken from a bounded-size set, even if the theorem applies to tasks defined on $n$-node networks with arbitrarily large~$n$, and for identifiers taken in an arbitrarily large range $[N]$.
-We denote by $\m{K}_{x,[y]}$ the fact that the facets of~$\m{K}$ have dimension~$x$, and that the IDs are taken in the set~$\{1,\dots,y\}$ (and let $\m{K}_{x}=\m{K}_{x,\varnothing}$).
-Our main result is the following.
+We prove an analog of Lemma~\ref{lem:generic}, but where the size of the complexes involved in the statement is independent of the size of the networks.
+Specifically, the size of the complexes in our characterization theorem depends solely on the maximum degree~$d$ (number of neighbors) in the network, the number of labels used for the description of the task, and the number of rounds (time) of the considered algorithm for solving that task.
+In particular, the identifiers are taken from a bounded-size set, even if the theorem applies to tasks defined on networks with arbitrarily large number~$n$ of nodes, and for identifiers taken from an arbitrarily large range $[N]$.
+We denote by $\m{K}_{d,[R]}$ the fact that the facets of~$\m{K}$ have dimension~$d$, and that the IDs in it are taken from the set~$[R]=\{1,\dots,R\}$, and we let $\m{K}_{d}=\m{K}_{d,\varnothing}$.
+In addition, $\pi: \m{K}_{d,[R]}\to \m{K}_{d}$ denotes the mapping that removes the IDs of the vertices.
+Every LCL task in networks with maximum degree~$d$ can be expressed topologically as a task $(\m{I}_d,\m{O}_d,\Delta)$ where $\m{I}_d$ and $\m{O}_d$ are complexes of dimension~$d$.
+Our main result is the following. \begin{theorem}[A simplified version of Theorem~\ref{theo:main}] For every LCL task $T=(\m{I}_d,\m{O}_d,\Delta)$ on graphs of maximum degree~$d$, and for every $t\geq 0$, there exists $R\in\mathbb{N}$ such that the following holds.
+The task $T$ is solvable in $t$ rounds in the \local\/ model if and only if there is a simplicial map $\delta:\m{P}_{d,[R]}^{(t)}\to \m{O}_{d}$ such that, for every facet $\sigma\in\m{I}_{d,[R]}$, $\delta(\Xi_t(\sigma))\subseteq \Delta(\pi(\sigma))$. \end{theorem}